phaser/fruitstrap/README.md

 * Mac OS X. Tested on Snow Leopard only.
 * You need to have a valid iPhone development certificate installed.
 * Xcode must be installed, along with the SDK for your iOS version.
+* For compilation you need CMake

+## Compile

+    cmake -DT=fruitstrap -DBUILD=1 -P KRAL/builder.cmake

+If you just want to generate the Xcode project:

+    cmake -DT=fruitstrap -DBUILD=1 -P KRAL/builder.cmake

+You'll find the project in projects/fruitstrap.

 ## Usage